Death Eater: Lucius Malfoy

-Lucius's ultimate fate after Deathly Hallows is unknown, but actor Jason Isaacs stated in an interview with Syfy Wire that he believes Lucius would not feel like a member of wizarding society again after Voldemort's fall, as society would shun him.
-Isaacs also states that Lucius would become a shell of his former self, lose the respect of his wife and son, protect himself with his money, and drink himself into an early death.

-According to Forbes magazine, in 2006, Lucius Malfoy was number 12 on their Forbes Fictional 15 list.

 In the film series, Lucius is portrayed by Jason Isaacs as an adult.
-Scenes with Tony Coburn as a teenage Lucius were cut from the final movie.
+Scenes with Tony Coburn as a teenage Lucius were recorded for Harry Potter and the Half-Blood Prince, but were cut from the final movie.
+According to Isaacs, Lucius's desire to be in a position of supremacy and a "fear of the future he doesn't belong in" drive his actions; Isaacs described Lucius as "a repulsive creature [...] a racist [...] a eugenicist [...] a bully [...] a terrible father".
+When it came to Malfoy's fate, Isaacs surmised in an interview with Syfy Wire that he believes Lucius would not feel like a member of wizarding society again after Voldemort's fall, as society would shun him.
+Isaacs also states that Lucius would become a shell of his former self, lose the respect of his wife and son, protect himself with his money, and drink himself into an early grave.